inductiveautomation/kindling/readme.md

 Note: If you encounter any issues with missing classes, please file an issue.

+### Alarm Cache Viewer

+Opens the Java serialized `.alarms_$timestamp` files Ignition uses to persist alarm information between Gateway restarts.
+Only works for alarm caches from 8.1.20 and up gateways.

+Note: If you encounter any issues with missing classes, please file an issue.

 ### Gateway Network Diagram Viewer

 Validates a Gateway Network Diagram, as exported from the Gateway webpage (see instructions below).
 You can load from a